 Reading time: 3 Minutes

 The end of the year is a perfect time to evaluate your finances and determine whether there are gifts that can be made to assist with tax planning.

 Many charities reach out at the end of the year for donations.
 One way you can support is by directly transferring funds from your IRA to a charity through qualified charitable distributions (QCDs), naming an organization as a beneficiary of your IRA.
 For the donation to qualify as a QCD, you must be 70 ½ or older, and the distribution from the IRA must be one that would have otherwise been taxable to you.
-The charity will receive the full value of the IRA's annual distribution (Up to $100,000 of QCDs can be excluded each year from your gross income per person), and your taxable estate will be reduced by the value of the IRA transferred to the charity.
-The main restriction on this method is that the annual contribution limit for IRAs is $5,500 ($6,500 if you're age 50 or older), and, of course, income limits apply.
+The charity will receive the portion you allocate to it of your IRA’s required minimum distribution (up to $100,000 of QCDs can be excluded each year from your gross income, per person), and your taxable estate will be reduced by the value of the IRA transferred to the charity.

 If you desire to make a gift, but lack sufficient current assets, you can transfer the ownership of a life insurance policy and may receive an income tax deduction.
 If you only name a charity as a beneficiary on a life insurance policy, you do not receive an income tax deduction, since you can always surrender the policy.